 An Employment Agreement establishes the terms of employment between an employer and an individual employee.
 It sets out the representations made by the parties, their liabilities under the contract, and the duration of the employment.
 Both parties undertake to comply with relevant laws and regulations, as well as company policies and procedures.
-Some of these obligations may survive termination of the contract.
+Some of these obligations, such as confidentiality and non-compete provisions may survive the termination of the contract.

-The core features of an employment agreement include:
+The core features of a contract of employment for a new employee include:

 An employee, being taken into a new business, will also have to comply with a company's various policies and rules.
 These will include the obligation to comply with: